 Go to www.studentloans.gov to:

-- Complete and sign your Master Promissory Note (MPN) and your annual Direct Loan Entrance Counseling
+- Complete and sign your Master Promissory Note and Direct Loan Entrance Counseling.

 - Your MPN must be signed and active